Fredemus/Bass-machine/README.md

 The source code is in lib.rs.
 Cargo.toml lists dependencies.

 A full wavetable oscillator has been implemented.
 Its SNR at 1kHz is at -80 dB, so its quality could be improved.
+^turns out the analog emulation filters are the thing adding noise.
+Better SNR requires finer filter solving, so it likely won't change for a while.

 The next goal is to add more features.

 A granular synthesis like oscillator has been implemented.